All Episodes

 And it was basically an environment where they were not allowed to get away with spin.

-Do you think the media is there's a lot of fake news today, because I believe there is, and I believe the media is basically one big group thing, the mainstream media.
+Do you think the media is there's a lot of fake news today because I believe there is and I believe the media is basically one big group thing, the mainstream media.

-Well, there's obviously an enormous amount of uh of groupthink that goes on in the media, but also one of the ways in which the media's bias is most apparent is by what they talk about and what they don't talk about.
+Well, there's obviously an enormous amount of groupthink that goes on in the media, but also one of the ways in which the media's bias is most apparent is by what they talk about and what they don't talk about.

-But they don't tell the stories of the American families that have lost loved ones to sanctuary cities and illegal immigrants, or the American workers that have lost lost jobs to illegal immigrants, or the American schools that have been affected by years of illegal immigration.
+But they don't tell the stories of the American families that have lost loved ones to sanctuary cities and illegal immigrants, or the American workers that have lost jobs to illegal immigrants, or the American schools that have been affected by years of illegal immigration.

 They don't tell the story from the perspective of the American citizen and the American family.